prettydiff/aphorio/readme.md

 * `list:<file_path>` - *This option is ignored unless in test mode.* Allows specifying a single test list to execute starting from the project's test directory at */lib/test*.
 * `no-color` - Eliminates use of ANSI color codes in terminal output.
 * `no-exit` - *This option is ignored unless in test mode.* Application remains actively available after completing test automation.
-* `no-terminal` - Eliminates remote terminal access from the application.

 ## Tested Platforms
 * Debian Linux 13